weigu1/SmartyReader/Arduino/SmartyReader_P1_WiFi/README.md

 + `ETHERNET` if you don't want to use WiFi.
 For this you must add a Funduino (W5100) breakout board to your SmartyReader.

 + `BME280_I2C` to add a temperature sensor to your SmartyReader.
 The data is published under the topics "bme280_temperature_C", "bme280_humidity_%" and "bme280_pressure_hPa".
+Don't forget to solder two 1.8k resistors (0805, R5 and R6) to your board!

 + `GET_NTP_TIME` to add the the real time (from an NTP Server).